cobwebos/docs/articles/azure-stack/azure-stack-tutorial-sql-server.md

 ms.tgt_pltfrm: na
 ms.devlang: na
 ms.topic: article
-ms.date: 5/10/2017
+ms.date: 7/03/2017
 ms.author: erikje
 ms.custom: mvc
-ms.translationtype: Human Translation
+ms.translationtype: HT
-ms.sourcegitcommit: 71fea4a41b2e3a60f2f610609a14372e678b7ec4
+ms.sourcegitcommit: d941879aee6042b38b7f5569cd4e31cb78b4ad33
-ms.openlocfilehash: f66b37dafa78e70d47e25653ee09649616ef1fe9
+ms.openlocfilehash: bba8257bc4477f985d1a9399e65a1338d237f134
 ms.contentlocale: zh-cn
-ms.lasthandoff: 05/10/2017
+ms.lasthandoff: 07/10/2017

 ---
 # <a name="make-sql-databases-available-to-your-azure-stack-users"></a>Make SQL databases available to your Azure Stack users

-As an Azure Stack administrator, you can create offers that let your users (tenants) create SQL databases that they can use with their cloud-native apps, websites, and workloads.
+As an Azure Stack cloud administrator, you can create offers that let your users (tenants) create SQL databases that they can use with their cloud-native apps, websites, and workloads.
 By providing these custom, on-demand, cloud-based databases to your users, you can save them time and resources.
 To set this up, you will:

 > [!div class="checklist"]
 > * Deploy the SQL Server resource provider